Lawmakers give Cuomo deadline in impeachment probe

 Since March, the Assembly's judiciary committee has been investigating whether there are grounds to impeach the Democratic governor over sexual harassment allegations, misleading the public about COVID-19 outbreaks at nursing homes and using state resources and staff for his $5 million book deal.

-In a letter sent Thursday, the law firm leading the investigation, Davis Polk & Wardwell, reminded Cuomo's legal team that it has requested certain documents by subpoena and expected “full compliance from the governor," but that his time to respond was almost up.
+In a letter sent Thursday, the law firm leading the investigation, Davis Polk & Wardwell, reminded Cuomo's legal team that it has subpoenaed certain documents and expects “full compliance from the governor," but that his time to respond was almost up.

 “We write to inform you that the Committee’s investigation is nearing completion and the Assembly will soon consider potential articles of impeachment against your client," they wrote.
 “Accordingly, we invite you to provide any additional evidence or written submissions that you would like the Committee to consider before its work concludes.”